 Health Evolution: What can be done by companies to solve this issue?

-Allen: Companies really need to put conscious effort into promoting women within their organization.
+Allen: Companies really need to put a conscious effort into promoting women within their organization.
 Really developing a plan, mentoring, coaching, developing in areas that they see an opportunity and really develop women from within their organization to move through their career path.
 Most women who actually move up in their career do it by leaving companies and I think that’s a huge disservice both to the company and to the woman because they’ve lost a great opportunity.
 That’s unfortunate.
 Women should be able to have a career progression within a company and not have to leave for a promotion.